 Prior to 2020, the Trauma & Orthopaedic ST3 interviews were held at Leeds United football stadium where upwards of 300 people were interviewed over a week in March or April.
-National selection did not involve any interview in 2021 due to the COVID-19 pandemic and applicants were allocated jobs purely based on their unvalidated self-assessment responses.
-As of 2021 the interviews will be held online using the Microsoft Teams platform.
+National selection did not involve any interview in 2020 due to the COVID-19 pandemic and applicants were allocated jobs purely based on their unvalidated self-assessment responses.
+As of 2021 the interviews have been held online using the Microsoft Teams platform.

-The interview will be 30 minutes long and made up of 3 x 10 minute sections.
+The interview is 30 minutes long and made up of 3 x 10 minute sections.

 The three sections of the 2021 Trauma and Orthopaedic Surgery Registrar interviews are as follows:

 Portfolio station –

-- This section will focus on your career and experience to date
+- This section focuses on your career and experience to date

-- This section will test your clinical knowledge and clinical anatomy
+- This section tests your clinical knowledge and clinical anatomy

 - You will be given one or more scenarios and asked questions about the assessment, investigation and management of the case in question